Sindh Police: Police Hospitals in Sindh

-Citizens Police Liaimtee
+Citizens Police Liaison Committee

 The Citizens Police Liaison Committee (CPLC) (شہری پولیس رابطہ پنچائیت) is a public-private relationship, self-funding, Non-Political Statutory organization, established under a notification by the Sindh government.
 The CPLC provides relief and technical support to victims of crime.
-Fakhruddin G. Ebrahim established the Citizen Police Liaison Committee (CPLC) in 1989, the CPLC works in Karachi and assists citizens in registering the (FIR) if it is refused by police for some reason.
+Fakhruddin G. Ebrahim established the Citizen Police Liaison Committee (CPLC) in 1989, while Jameel Yusuf was its founding chairman.
+The CPLC works in Karachi and assists citizens in registering the (FIR) if it is refused by police for some reason.

 The public takes initiative as a volunteer and report the failing law and order situations to the law enforcement agencies to achieve its objectives.

 Organization structure

 CPLC is distributed among 6 district offices in Karachi, one district office at Hyderabad, decided to establish a district office in Sukkur, where as its main office is located in the Governor House Sindh.
 A Police core group was established by the IGP Sindh to cooperate among Police and the citizens.

 CPLC had previously Ahmed Chinoy as its chief and new chief Zubair Habib has been appointed as a new chief of CPLC.

 CPLC has established 1102 as its help-line.
 Makhdoom Ali Khan was member of the Advisory Board of the Citizens Police Liaison Committee (CPLC).